sanand0/til/llms.md

       - Rewards can be good/bad.
 Single or multi-step.
 Whatever.
     - We're in the "Era of experience", i.e. models gain experience from the environment themselves.
     - ⭐ So, we need environments models can learn in.
 This is the next thing after training data.
 That needs a standard for environments.
-    - We'd nede a model, a trainer, and the environment.
+    - We'd need a model, a trainer, and the environment.
     - The environments whatever capabilities.
 Run code.
 Browser.
 A game. ...
 With an exposed interface
   - Eugene Cheah (Featherless.ai)
     - Transformer architectures need n-square GPUs as # of tokens grow.
 Featherless is exploring an RWKV architecture that scales linearly.
 THere are other such architectures.
 Performer, Linformer, Reformer, Hyena.